Heritage FAQs

 All places identified on the City's Local Heritage Survey and Heritage List are of cultural heritage significance.
 Some places may be more important to the community than others and some places have been lost over time, with only the site remaining.
 Management Categories recognise the levels of significance and intactness of heritage places and provide recommendations to us as to the kind of care that should be taken for each place.

-Each place entered into the Local Heritage Survey is afforded a Management Category between A and E, with A being the most significant, D being the least significant, and E being an historic site only (i.e. with no remaining structures).
+Each place entered into the Local Heritage Survey is afforded a Management Category between 1 and 4, with 1 being the most significant, 4 being the least significant (i.e. with no remaining structures).

-The following Table 1 will be applied by the City as a guide to determine when local heritage places that are worthy of conservation by being included on the Heritage List or upon review of the Heritage List.
+The following Table 1 will be applied by the City as a giude to determine when local heritage places that are worthy of conservation, by being included on the Heritage List.

 Table 1 - Heritage Significance and Inclusion in the Heritage List